sapphireUI/SapphireUI/CONTRIBUTING.md

-# SapphireUI Contribution Guide
+# Buridan UI Contribution Guide

-Thank you for your interest in contributing to SapphireUI This guide will help you understand how to add components, routes, exports, and other features to the project.
+Thank you for your interest in contributing to Buridan UI!
+This guide will help you understand how to add new components and documentation to the project.

 ## Getting Started